parth-p29/parth-p29/README.md

 🔭 I'm a Systems Design Engineering student at the University of Waterloo who loves to solve problems with software

-💻 Currently seeking SWE internships for summer 2022
+💻 Currently seeking SWE internships for winter 2023

 ⚡️ Previously interned at Ceridian as a SWE and at Reebee as a Backend Engineer